16 Incredible Things to Do in Melbourne: The 2026 Edition

 And if you really want to level up the experience, book one of the special journeys: maybe a first-class dining car situation (because fancy meals taste better on a moving train) or even a murder mystery night, where you can solve a crime while Puffing Billy does its thing.
 Either way, this isn’t just a ride; it’s an adventure.

-Check Out Brighton’s Beach Boxes
+Check Out Brighton’s Famous Beach Boxes

 Brighton’s beautiful Beach Boxes are so photogenic!

-If Melbourne had to pick a spot for its most photogenic real estate, Brighton’s Beach Boxes would win every time.
 These little wooden huts have been chilling on the sand since the 1800s, standing in a perfect, candy-coloured row like they’re posing for a postcard.
 And honestly?
 They’re one of those things you have to see while you’re in town — partly because they’re adorable, but mostly because they’re just so Melbourne.

 They might look like the world’s cutest sheds, but these beach boxes are actually prime real estate: some have sold for over $300k, and they don’t even have electricity or plumbing.
 Yep, people are out here dropping house deposits on a glorified changing room.
 But can you blame them?
 That uninterrupted beach access, those iconic stripes, and the bragging rights of owning a piece of Melbourne history?
 Worth it.